joshua-hvmn/SIA/README.md

 ./sia
 ```
 - CAUTION: Delete existing stopped containers: `docker container prune`
-   - This will delete all chats
+   - This will delete all chats.

 The wiki is in production, it will contain more information.